When Do You Start Weaning A Puppy

 The weaning process has a significant long-term impact on a puppy’s health and behavior.
 Puppies that are weaned properly are more likely to grow into healthy, well-adjusted adults.
 Adequate nutrition during weaning supports optimal bone development, immune function, and cognitive development.

-On the other hand, improper weaning can lead to a variety of health problems, including malnutrition, skeletal abnormalities, and weakened immune systems.
+On the flip side, improper weaning can lead to a variety of health problems, including malnutrition, skeletal abnormalities, and weakened immune systems.
 It can also contribute to behavioral issues, such as food aggression or anxiety.

 Trends and Latest Developments in Puppy Weaning